 - Preheat oven to 350.
-Prepare two 8-inch round cake pans.
-Trace & cut out two rounds of parchment paper to line the bottoms of the pans.
-Spray well with cooking spray.
+Prepare your pans by lining with parchment paper cut to the shape of the pan, and cooking spray.

 - In a large bowl, whisk together the flour, cocoa powder, soda, baking powder and salt.
 My cocoa and baking soda are always lumpy, so I sift mine into the bowl through a mesh strainer to get out the lumps.